(Last Updated on October 6, 2025 by Henry)

 Wrist joints are complex structures that play a critical role in transferring power during lifting exercises.
 When lifting heavy weights, the wrists are under considerable pressure, especially during common movements such as bench presses, cleans, and overhead presses.
 In these activities, the wrist needs to maintain stability, balancing between flexion and extension, which can be quite taxing without proper support.

 The human wrist is prone to strain under heavy loads due to its intricate structure and range of motion, making it one of the weaker links in the kinetic chain during weightlifting.
 Maintaining a neutral wrist position is key, as it not only aids in reducing the risk of injury but also ensures optimal power transfer from the arms through to the barbell.
+This wrist stability directly supports grip performance, helping lifters maintain a firm, consistent hold throughout the movement.

 What Are Wrist Wraps & How They Work